prek-khatri/prek-khatri/README.md

 I'm a software engineer who genuinely loves building — whether it's a full-stack app, an ML pipeline, or something in between.
 I care about writing clean code, shipping real things, and learning every step of the way.

+- 💻 Passionate about **full-stack development** — building end-to-end products with React, Next.js, Node.js, and cloud infrastructure
-- 🔭 Working on **LLMs, RAG systems, and multimodal AI** — I find NLP endlessly fascinating
+- 🔭 Exploring **LLMs, RAG systems, and multimodal AI** — I find NLP endlessly fascinating
 - 🤝 Open to **contributing to open source** — love collaborating with great people on meaningful projects
 - 🧩 I grind **LeetCode** for fun (yes, really) and enjoy thinking through algorithmic problems
 - 📄 **IEEE-published researcher** — built systems that actually got tested in the real world
 - 💼 Actively seeking **SWE / ML engineering** roles
+- 🏢 Currently working as **Web Developer at USC Leonard Davis School of Gerontology**
 - 📫 **prekshakhatri10@gmail.com**

 ---